zsborsos/lab-sql-9/readme.md

 - Create a python connection with SQL database and retrieve the results of the last two queries (also mentioned below) as dataframes

-a.
-Check the number of rentals for each customer for May
+    - Check the number of rentals for each customer for May
-b.
-Check the number of rentals for each customer for June
+    - Check the number of rentals for each customer for June

 - Write a function that checks if customer borrowed more or less books in the month of June as compared to May